jordane/shareAlong/DESIGN.rst

         - Alice marks the transferrequest as completed  ( POST /api/transferRequest/723/approve/ )  # This is an extra action, because it has other effects like modifying a Thing
-            - or Alice doesn't want to give up, so she rejects it ( POST /api/transferRequest/723/deny/ )
+            - or Alice doesn't want to give up, so she denies it ( POST /api/transferRequest/723/deny/ )
     - properties
         - thing (FK to Thing)